jlleongarcia/jlleongarcia/content/blog/Z_telecom.md

 - **Feedback on Meeting**
   - [Optional: Any feedback from attendees or suggestions for improving future meetings]

-This format emphasizes key sections with bold text for clarity, ensuring that the summary is easy to read and navigate.

 <!-- Summarizing what we have discussed in this meeting - The issue we discussed is: how close to real time we can get the anomaly detection:
    • By using the existing unified pipeline: